wandyezj/wandyezj.github.io/docs/_posts/2023-11-04-trends-in-computing.md

 - [Gecko](https://en.wikipedia.org/wiki/Gecko_(software))  - Firefox (Mozilla) - 1997
 - [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine)) - Chromium (Google) -  2013 WebKit fork

-Notably all of these engines are Open Source - this means it's easier to fork an exiting engine than it is to develop a new one from scratch.
-A new browser that adheres to web standards and works with most websites would be incredibly expensive to develop, even in 2013 it was too expensive and Google ended up forking an existing engine and building on it.
+Notably, all of these engines are open source.
+It is easier to fork an existing engine than it is to develop a new one from scratch.
+A new browser that adheres to web standards and works with most websites would be incredibly expensive to develop.
+Even in 2013, it was too expensive, and Google ended up forking an existing engine and building on it.

-Chromium has become the default engine used in application development, Chromium browsers have about 70% of the market, the only major exception is WebKit which has 15% however this is only due to Apples imposing a monopoly on their hardware products that prevents use of other engines.
+Chromium has become the default engine used in application development.
+Chromium browsers have about 70% of the market.
+Indeed, iOS is the only commonly-used platform where Chromium is not the default, due to Apple's monopolistic restriction of other browser engines on its platform.

 Chromium has become the standard library and browser.
 New web features are typically developed and experimented with in Chromium first.
-Chromium has the largest developer community, and has two Major tech companies using it as their primary engine (Google & Microsoft) this essentially ensures that chromium is the most compatible and innovative browser.
+With the backing of two major tech companies (Google and Microsoft) using it as their primary engine, Chromium has the largest developer community.
+This ensures that Chromium is the most compatible and innovative browser.
 Since Chromium is the default where innovation happens, other browser developers are constantly in catchup, and are not nearly so well funded.
-There isn't a strong business case for most companies to develop their own browsers engines or to pick a secondary browser that will be less compatible.
+There isn't a strong business case for most companies to develop their own browser engines or to pick a secondary browser that will be less compatible.

-What this means is there is a standard browser that is readily available and consistently maintained that can be used to package and run any application across platforms.
+There already exists a standard browser that is freely available and consistently maintained that can be used to package and run any application across platforms.
+Why create another?
+This is great news for every developer who wants to write applications once that run everywhere.